DoraFactory/doravota/x/sponsor-contract-tx/README.md

 ```

 **Key Points**:
-- Funds must be transferred to the **contract address**, not the creator address
+- Funds must be transferred to the **sponsor_address**, not the contract or creator address
-- Contract address directly serves as the funding account for all sponsorship fees
+- sponsor_address is derived from contract_address and directly serves as the funding account for all sponsorship fees
 - `creator_address` is only used for permission verification and does not participate in actual funding

 ## Query Commands